lauralin08/hangman-project/README.md

 1. Go to the game repository [here](https://github.com/lauralin08/hangman-project "Hangman repository").
 2. Click "Clone or Download" and save the link.
 3. Open your command terminal and create a new directory.
-4. Making sure you are in your new directory, enter `git clone ` and the link, then run.
+4. Clone the repository to your local directory.
 5. Run `npm install` to install the necessary dependencies.
 6. Run `npm start` to start the local server.
 7. In your web browser, go to [localhost:3000](https://localhost:3000 "Local server").
 8. Play Hangman!

-### Running the game online
+### See an online Demo
 1. In your web browser, go to [Don't Hang the Man](https://dont-hang-the-man.herokuapp.com "Hangman game").
 2. Play Hangman!